Pulling Apart 2-spheres in 4-manifolds: Introduction

-\begin{thm} If $X$ is a simply connected $4$--manifold and $A: \Sigma \to X$ consists of $m$ copies of {\em the same} map $A_0:\Sigma_0 \to X$ of a compact connected surface, then $A$ can be pulled apart if and only if $\lambda(A_0,A_0) = 0 \in \Z$. \end{thm} Note that each transverse self-intersection of $A_0$ gives rise to $m^2-m$ intersections among the $m$ parallel copies $A$, not counting self-intersections, see Figure~\ref{fig:parallel-8-intersections-with-dots}.
+The following theorem is discussed and proven in Section~\ref{sec:parallel-thm-proof}: \begin{thm} If $X$ is a simply connected $4$--manifold and $A:\amalg^m S^2\to X$ consists of $m$ copies of {\em the same} map $A_0:S^2 \to X$ of a $2$--sphere with trivial normal Euler number, then $A$ can be pulled apart if and only if $[A_0]\in H_2(X;\Z)$ has vanishing homological self-intersection number $[A_0]\cdot [A_0]=0\in\Z$. \end{thm} Note that each transverse self-intersection of $A_0$ gives rise to $m^2-m$ intersections among the $m$ parallel copies $A$, not counting self-intersections, see Figure~\ref{fig:parallel-8-intersections-with-dots}.
 As a consequence, there cannot be a simple argument to pull $A$ apart.
-In fact, the analogous statement fails for non-simply connected 4--manifolds $X$, see Example~\ref{example:parallel-counter-example}.
+In fact, the analogous statement fails for non-simply connected 4--manifolds, see Example~\ref{example:parallel-counter-example}.